MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 The checkout module also uses the delivery options module when modes of delivery are rendered during checkout.
 For more information, see [Delivery options module](../delivery-options-module.md).

-Modes of delivery are displayed as they are added to the **Modes of delivery** list in the online store.
+Modes of delivery are displayed as they're added to the **Modes of delivery** list in the online store.

 ## Additional resources